 The Notes to Basic Financial Statements provide additional information that is essential for understanding financial data that may not be displayed on the face of the basic financial statements and as such, are an integral part of the Authority's financial statements.
 The report includes abbreviated notes which are necessary to provide context to the interim financial activity.

 The most recent audited financial report as of June 30, 2019 is available on the Authority's website at www.vhda.com/about/InvestorRelations.

-(A Component Unit of the Commonwealth of Virginia)

-Statements of Net Position

-September 30, 2019 and 2018
+Statements of Net Position September 30, 2019 and 2018 (Unaudited)

-(Unaudited)